hadrielk/tracetools/README.md

 By default, the given pattern is applied to the 'name' field of each Array entry, or of the Array in the "`traceEvents`" and "`samples`" key fields if it's an Object-based JSON format.
 The input file/stdin can be Array or Object-based JSON.

+The `--invert` option duplicates those that do NOT match the pattern.

 Further details are available with `tracedup -h`.